I always wanted to be a Betty - you know, those rad surfer girls who can shred the gnarl with all the other mega-rippers.

 To start, Drew had me lie flat on the board.
 He showed me how to jump up and position myself with my feet spread across the length of the board, bending my knees and keeping my body low.
 I practiced the maneuver several times on shore before venturing into the water.

 The waves were crashing hard against us as we made our way through the ocean to waist-deep water.
 Rather than have me paddle and "catch" a wave, Drew launched me into the surf, allowing me to concentrate on getting to my feet.
 I got up the first two or three times with relative ease, but I found myself in the drink after just a few seconds.

 It was exhilarating all the same.
 Feeling the power of the water underneath me was awesome.
 I didn't even mind getting Maytagged - that's when you wipe out and get worked by the white wash, as in a Maytag washer.
 The cool ocean water felt good on a warm summer day.

 After the hour lesson, I drove down to The Washout to watch a group of hardcore surfers rippin' through the surf.
 Cowabunga dude!

 Want to go surfing at Folly Beach?

-Lessons: Private lessons are $40 an hour, including surf board.
-Call McKevlin’s Surf Shop at (843) 588-2247 to get contact information for local instructors.
+Lessons: Private one-hour lessons are about $60 and include use of a surf board.
+Call McKevlin's Surf Shop at (843) 588-2247 to get contact information for local instructors.

-Surf cam: See what’s happening on the beach in real time.
-Live web camera images can be viewed at www.follybeach.com.
+Surf cam: See what's happening on the beach in real time.
+Live web camera images can be viewed here.